Jul3ia/Jul3ia.github.io/about/index.md

 ## Some interesting facts about Jul3ia:

 * The 3 is silent, but also legal.
 She was named Julia, after John Lennon’s mother, but legally changed it at 18 after a long-standing joke she had started in her early teens.
 In the years since, she has thoroughly uncovered the meaning of being a true _edge case_ in life.
 Plus sides include being the single easiest person on Earth to Google.
 Down sides include suffering mercilessly at the DMV.
-* Though she spends most of her time in Xcode, she enjoys tinkering in Unreal whenever possible
+* Though she spends most of her time in Xcode, she enjoys tinkering in Unreal when possible
-* She first learned how to hook up A/V components at the age of 4, when she and her brother had shared custody of a Nintendo Entertainment System
+* She first learned how to hook up A/V components at the age of 4, when she and her brother had mandatory shared custody of their Nintendo Entertainment System
 * She still loves to play NES
 * She's a proud Cape Cod native
 * She enjoys pizza.
 A lot.